+86 1510-529-7925 [email protected]

 Crowd shots will be the second big use of your flash in the pit.
 You absolutely cannot use flash on the artists but once the organizers start to trust you, they will let you shoot the crowd with flash.

 The flash.
-You may need a flash at a concert but never to shoot a band or a performer with.
-Most places will tell you no flash, and if you break that rule, you will most likely get kicked out and your publication will either get blacklisted or they will not get access to the event for a while again.
+You may need a flash at a concert, but never to shoot a band or a performer with.
+Most places will tell you no flash, and if you break that rule, you will most likely get kicked out, and your publication will either get blacklisted or will not get access to the event for a while again.
 Concert photography is not about flash photography, but you do need a flash for shooting the crowd or for shooting a band portrait behind the stage for your publication.
 So you need to have a flash in your bag at all times.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1